Scotland

 Some people hate where they’re from, but not me!
 I love being Scottish, which makes it embarrassing to admit how little of this country I’ve actually seen.
 I mean, I’ve been to Los Angeles more times than I’ve been to Edinburgh…

-My first real trip was in 2017, when I went up to the town of Oban and the Isles of Iona and Staffa for the weekend.
-It was actually my first ever solo trip, and it kicked off my love for travel, so I’ll always remember it!
+My first proper trip around Scotland was in 2017, when I headed to Oban and the Isles of Iona and Staffa for the weekend.
+It was my first ever solo trip, and it sparked my love for travel, so I’ll always remember it!

-I didn’t take another trip until 2023, at which point I had a similar, three day trip to the Isle of Arran.
+I didn’t take another trip until 2023, at which point I had a similar, three day getaway to the Isle of Arran.
 I climbed Goatfell, bought some local whisky, and saw a castle.
-You can’t ask for much more from a visit to Scotland!
+You can’t ask for much more from a Scottish trip!

-Later in 2023 I got to visit St Andrews and Glamis Castle as part of my cruise around (mostly) Norway.
-Both were nice spots, but I’m a firm believer that the real beauty of Scotland is in the West of the country.
+Later in 2023, I visited St Andrews and Glamis Castle as part of my cruise around (mostly) Norway.
+Both were lovely spots, but I’m a firm believer that the real beauty of Scotland is in the West of the country.

-On a nice day, Scotland is arguably the most beautiful country on earth, and there is no place I’d rather call home.
+On a sunny day, Scotland might just be the most beautiful country on earth, and there’s nowhere I’d rather call home.

 Quick Info